 They provide a wealth of information about your systems’ health and behavior, helping you spot issues as they emerge.
-By aggregating and analyzing your log file data in real time, you can proactively monitor your network, servers, user workstations, and applications for signs of trouble.
+By aggregating and monitoring log file data in real-time, you can proactively monitor your network, servers, user workstations, and applications for signs of trouble.

 In this article, we’re looking specifically at Windows event logs – also known as system logs – from how they are generated to the insights they can offer, particularly in the all-important security realm.

 If you’re reading this, your organization will likely run Windows on at least some of your machines.
 Windows event logs come from the length and breadth of your IT estate, whether that’s employee workstations, web servers running IIS, cluster managers enabling highly available services, Active Directory or Exchange servers, or databases running on SQL Server.